 - 3.2 When considering applications of this type, local planning authorities are entitled to consider only the question of the conditions to which planning permission should be granted and must leave the original permission intact.
-In this instance, the other conditions imposed on the originally granted planning permission for this development remain relevant so that the only issue for consideration in the determination of this application is how the variation of condition 9 referred to above would impact on the approved scheme. - 3.3 This application is being referred to the Planning and Development Committee for its decision.
+In this instance, the other conditions imposed on the originally granted planning permission for this development remain relevant so that the only issue for consideration in the determination of this application is how the variation of condition 9 referred to above would impact on the approved scheme. - 3.2 This application is being referred to the Planning and Development Committee for its decision.
 This is because when the original outline application (13/00595/REG3) was determined by the Planning and Development Committee, the approved proposal detailed the provision of a public footpath/cycleway connection between Blenheim Way and Bragbury Lane.
-However, there have been concerns raised by Ward Councillors regarding the provision of this footpath and cycleway.
+However, there have been a number of objections from local residents and concerns raised by Ward Councillors regarding the provision of this footpath and cycleway.
 Therefore, it is considered appropriate to refer this application to the Committee for its decision.